Children's Worker – Timor-Leste

 Qualities & Gifts Sought

 Some experience of children's ministry is an advantage.
-For longterm workers, a professional qualification can help for visa processing.
+For longterm workers, a professional qualification can help for a longer visa.

 Our ref 4165